 - installation permit number and the gas contractor’s Technical Safety BC licence number (see the sample invoice for specific requirements.

 - Applications may take up to 90 days to process.
 A small percentage of applicants may be asked for permission to visit their home to verify the installation and operation of their new furnace.
 These site visits are carried out by a third-party contractor and help us improve our rebate programs.

-Ecolighten Energy Solutions and It’s on Electric (IOE)
+Ecolighten Energy Solutions and IOE Consulting

-As we work to continuously improve our programs, we will be asking a small percentage of applicants to provide access to their home to verify the installation and operation of their new furnace.
+As we work to continuously improve our programs, we will be asking a small percentage of applicants to provide access to their home to verify the installation and operation of their new equipment.
 This work is being carried out by one of our third-party contractors: